The Dual Mechanisms of Spatial Variable Binding in Vision-Language Models: Experimental Setup

-\paragraph{Naturalistic Setting} In addition to the synthetic settings, we study real images from the What’sUp dataset~\cite{kamath2023whatsup}.
-Specifically, we use the control subset of the dataset, which consists of images containing pairs of objects: a central reference object (e.g., a chair) and a secondary object positioned adjacent to it on either side.
+\myparagraph{Naturalistic Setting} For mechanistic analysis, we use the control subset of What’sUp~\cite{kamath2023whatsup} which consists of images containing pairs of objects: a central reference object (e.g., a chair) and a secondary object positioned adjacent to it on either side.
 To adapt this dataset to our intervention experiments (Sec.~\ref{sec:experiments}), which require images containing three objects, we construct composite scenes by merging pairs of What’sUp images into a single image with a shared reference object and two surrounding objects, resulting in 1074 images.
-We note that this control subset supports only horizontal spatial relations, limiting this setting to horizontal spatial reasoning.
+This construction supports only horizontal spatial relations.
+In Sec.~\ref{sec:fixing}, we evaluate generalization to natural images from COCO-spatial~\cite{kamath2023whatsup,lin2014microsoft}, curated by filtering images from the COCO validation set that exhibit spatial relations, resulting in 2687 images with complex scenes containing multiple objects, varied spatial arrangements, and realistic backgrounds.